kennyb/captain-of-industry/clogs/Ministry of Preparation - TODO.md

 + move 2 excs up to iron
 + set mining tower exports to ore sorters
-+ change ramp diggers to go down to 23 from the top and also up and over only to 23 ? merge boiler and scrubber pipes
++ change ramp diggers to go up to +23 and start working on the middle shelf (the idea here is to flatten the entire left side to +23, putting all forestry there and belting stuff up to to production)

-scrub bottom exhaust
++ upgrade output pipe to 200 (unfortunately 21x3 > 60)
+? merge boiler and scrubber pipes

 move ore sorters

+### redo refinery spaghetti
 redo pipe spaghetti in front of oil import
 	fert2 pipe to run in front of sw strippers nh3 out pipe over the mess